hedreiandrade/api-doeobem/README.md

 Run By Docker

-Clone the project (git clone https://github.com/hedreiandrade/api-doeobem.git) RUN (composer update) at the root of the project in your directory
+Clone the project (git clone https://github.com/hedreiandrade/api-doeobem.git)

 Inside your project api-doeobem, run : docker-compose up -d --build

-Run the attached sql file(dblLoginAPI.sql) inside mysql container(mysqlslim) container.
+Run the attached sql file(dblLoginAPI.sql) inside mysql in container(mysqlslim).

+RUN composer update at the root of the project, inside the container(api-doeobem)

 Configure in app/Config/db.php :